 Flying in these ambulances is getting patients and crew members killed is also a concern because of how complex the cases are, requiring extensive investigation.
 That means attorneys representing victims and their families must be equipped to navigate the complexities involved.

-Transporting victims to hospitals has enormous cost implications for them regardless of how quickly an air ambulance company responded to allow emergency teams to operate.
-For example, in 2018, Dr. Naveed Khan, a radiologist, ended up with a 6-inch wide flesh gap wound after having a two-seater all-terrain vehicle he was operating land on his arm.
+Transporting victims to hospitals has enormous cost implications regardless of how quickly an air ambulance company responds to allow emergency teams to operate.
+For example, in 2018, Dr. Naveed Khan, a radiologist, ended up with a 6-inch wide flesh gap wound after having a two-seater all-terrain vehicle he was operating landed on his arm.

 An immediate trauma center visit was necessary, but his arm could not be saved.
 While still in the hospital bed, not three days after the incident, he was informed of the $56,000 cost he had to take care of.
 His insurance only covered $11,972.